minhhienvo368/DL-wine-quality/README.md

 ## Project aims:
-This project is about predicting the Wine quality by applying Neural Network - a deep learning technique.
+This project is about the wine quality prediction by applying Neural Network - a deep learning technique.

-The main aims of the project is to create a AI system that can predict the quality of a wine.
+The main aim of the project is to create a AI system that can predict the quality of a wine.
 In order to do that, first, I will get the data provided by customer in the folder "additional_resources/datasets/Wine Quality/wine.csv";

 ![Picture (Image)](https://www.wine-searcher.com/images/news/74/12/faves1-10007412.jpg)